Controller

 body: { ...userData },

-method that generates endpoint name automatically from the method name that makes the handler definition more RPC-ish.
+All HTTP decorators provide an .auto method that generates the endpoint name from the method name, making the handler definition more RPC‑like.

 import { prefix, put } from 'vovk';